We all have a part to play in keeping our air clean.

 Every year, air pollution causes up to 36,000 deaths in the UK.
 The World Health Organisation and the UK Government recognise that air pollution is the largest environmental health risk we face today.
 Poor air quality causes heart and lung diseases, is linked to low birth weight and children’s lung development and may even contribute to mental health issues.

 Clean Air Day is the UK's largest air pollution campaign, engaging thousands of people at hundreds of events, and reaching millions more through the media.
-The campaign normally takes place on the third Thursday in June.
-However, due to COVID-19, this year Clean Air Day is taking place on 8 October 2020 and will be rolled out slightly differently.
+This year Clean Air Day is taking place on 17 June 2021.
 To keep you, your family, friends and colleagues safe, we’ve updated the campaign to be more virtual!

 Led by Global Action Plan, Clean Air Day brings together communities, businesses, schools and the health sector to: